facebookresearch/sam-3d-body/README.md

 ![SAM 3D Body Model Architecture](assets/model_diagram.png?raw=true)

-**SAM 3D Body (3DB)** is a robust promptable foundation model for single-image 3D human mesh recovery (HMR).
+**SAM 3D Body (3DB)** is a robust promptable foundation model for single-image full-body 3D human mesh recovery (HMR).
 Our method emphasizes data quality and diversity to maximize performance.
-We utilize the Meta Momentum Human Rig (MoHR), a new parametric mesh representation that decouples skeletal pose and body shape for improved accuracy and interpretability.
+We utilize the Momentum Human Rig (MHR), a new parametric mesh representation that decouples skeletal pose and body shape for improved accuracy and interpretability.

 3DB employs an encoder-decoder architecture and supports auxiliary prompts, including 2D keypoints and masks, enabling user-guided inference similar to the SAM family of models.
 We derive high-quality annotations from a multi-stage annotation pipeline using differentiable optimization, multi-view geometry, dense keypoint detection, and a data engine to collect and annotated data covering both common and rare poses across a wide range of viewpoints.
-Our experiments demonstrate substantial improvements over prior methods, with robust performance on challenging scenarios such as occlusions and rare poses.

-## Visual Comparisons
+## Visual Comparisons  [TODO: Jiawei and David Please Update this]

 <table>
 <thead>